 We believe every team has the birthright to become a dream team.

 Team Genius is already in every team.
-The great sculptor Michelangelo said that each piece of marble already had the statue inside it; he simply freed it.
+The great sculptor Michelangelo said that each piece of marble already had the statue inside it; he freed it.
 Just like this, team genius is already in every team.
 It is up to us to free it; unlock it.

 Unlocking team genius requires deliberate practice on three sides …